 The ACT staff members expect clients to

-- Use their own EAB accounts to make appointments.
+- Use their own Accudemia accounts to make appointments.

 - Arrive on time for their appointments (if applicable) with all the materials necessary for a successful session.